 A U.S. Green Building Council LEED Accredited professional, Sandra was part of Kresge’s Green Building Initiative to encourage nonprofits to design environmentally sustainable facilities.
 She also served as a reviewer for the U.S. Department of Housing and Urban Development’s Sustainable Communities and Regional Planning Grant Program in 2010 and 2011.

-Prior to coming to Kresge, she worked at the Boston Children’s Museum and the Massachusetts Council on the Arts and Humanities in Boston.
+Prior to joining Kresge, she worked at the Boston Children’s Museum and the Massachusetts Council on the Arts and Humanities in Boston.
 Sandra is a graduate of Tufts University.

 Photo: Douglas Schaible